zabbix/zabbix/templates/app/openai_platform_http/README.md

 This template is designed for the effortless deployment of [OpenAI Platform](https://platform.openai.com) monitoring by Zabbix via HTTP and doesn't require any external scripts.

-Check the [`API documentation`](https://platform.openai.com/docs/api-reference/introduction) for details.
+Please consult the OpenAI [API documentation](https://platform.openai.com/docs/api-reference/introduction) for more details.

 ## Requirements